robinsingh1912/novalyze-takehome/README.md

 ## 📌 Assignment Overview

 You will build a **two-page frontend application** with a simple UI using React, TypeScript, and Tailwind CSS.
 The application does not need to connect to an API, but it must be **functional with dummy data**.

+**Keep in mind the pages have very simple UI elements; feel free to improve the deisgn language and introduce any new elements you like**

 ### ✨ Requirements